syntax/saas-key-licensing-system/README.md

 - pip install requests
 - pip install matplotlib

 AFTER THIS, config.json needs to be edited in order to correspond with the directory the program is being run in.
+If running on windows, the absolute path's will likely contain backward slashes.
+Please change these backslashes to forward slashes before saving the config.json; if running on a unix-based OS ignore this step.

 After all requirements have been met, running main.py will run the host server on your localhost machine.